mfkiwl/neper/doc/neper_t.rst

 .. option:: -orioptineigh <neighborhood_radius> (secondary option)

-  Specify the radius of the neighborhood of orientations to be used to compute their forces (for :data:`-ori uniform`), which can be any mathematical or logical expression based on:
+  Specify the radius of the neighborhood of orientations to be used to compute their forces (for :data:`-orisampling uniform`), which can be any mathematical or logical expression based on:

   - :data:`dr`: average radius of an orientation;
   - :data:`Nstar`: grand number of orientations (i.e., taking crystal symmetry into account).